naeemmohd/python/Python 201/004-TDDBasedAPIs/README.md

     * See this statement : ***data = request.get_json()***
     * See how we are using the request object to retrive data from request body
     * We are not only retuning a valid JSON but also a 201 status code when a product is created
+    * Also see below how we replaced a for loop with a filter function
+      * the loop replaced by filter function to filter the list
+      * also use either list to rerurn mone, one oor many items in the list
+      * or return exactly one or none item
+      * product = next(filter(lambda x: x['name'] == name, products), None)
+      * also,
+      * return {'product': product}, 200 if product else 404
+      * in above method we are returning product, status code 200 if product exists else 404z

     ```
     #import Flask class from flask package